ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 ## Acknowledgements
 - [ ] I have read the [Contributing Guidelines](https://docs.manim.community/en/latest/contributing.html)
-- [ ] I have added an entry describing the changes from this PR to the [Changelog](https://docs.manim.community/en/latest/changelog.html) at `docs/source/changelog.rst`

 <!-- Once again, thanks for helping out by contributing to manim! -->